Gashapon

 Gashapon (ガシャポン), also called gachapon (ガチャポン), is a kind of vending machine-dispensed capsule toy manufactured and sold by Bandai.
 It originated in the 1960s and is popular in Japan.

 The word Gashapon, a Bandai trademark, is onomatopoeic from two sounds, gasha (or gacha) for the hand-cranking action of a toy-vending machine, and pon for the toy capsule landing in the collection tray.
 Gashapon is used for both the machines themselves and the toys obtained from them.

 Popular capsule toy manufacturers include Tomy (which uses the trademark gacha (ガチャ, gacha) for their capsule machines) and Kaiyodo.
 In many countries and territories including Japan, China, the United States, the European Union (European Union trade mark) and the United Kingdom, Gashapon is a registered trademark of Bandai.
 The capsule toy model has been adapted digitally into numerous gacha video games, such as mobile phone games and massively multiplayer online games (MMOs).

 History

-Capsule vending machines originate with small vending machines for gumballs that were first invented in the United States.
+Capsule vending machines originate with small vending machines for gumballs that were first invented in the United States (New York), in the 1880s.
+They were also found in London.
+These machines took change and dispensed postcards and gum.
 They were eventually expanded to include the sale of small toys in capsule-shaped containers.
 This trend became popular in the United States.
 They were exported to Japan in 1965 from the United States and spread throughout the country in the 1970s.
+Since 1977, Gashapon has been expanded by Bandai, which now has the gashapon trademark.

+The first gashapon machine in Japan was set up by Ryuzo Shigeta, now called "the Grandfather of Gacha".
+Every item in his machines were wrapped in the plastic balls that are commonly found in today's gashapon.